 La Barberie is a micro-brewery that serves up some delightful varieties of local beers with their menu that changes on a daily basis, so you are sure to have something new here every time you visit.
 Some of the kinds of beers you are likely to find include Classic White, Blonde Bucolic, Light Rousse and Sure Cherry.
 They organize beer tastings on a regular basis, but one can order their sampler anytime they visit.
 The taproom has a warm feel, while one can also sit by their patio on a sunny day.

 Pub Saint-Alexandre allows beer connoisseurs to quench their thirst with an impressive selection of fine imported ales in the summer or with some warm cider by the fireplace in the winter.
 The pub offers 200 beers.
 In addition to its tasteful mahogany bar, the Saint Alexandre has a stage where local bands perform on weekends.
 The pub's kitchen serves some of the choicest of delicious traditional pub cuisine.

-Brasserie Artisanale La Souche is where one should head to, to have a taste of locally made artisanal beers that take inspiration from the rest of the world.
-They have a whole range of brews, some of which include Stadacona, Canardiere and Hedleyville, along with food pairings that complement the beers perfectly.
+La Souche is where one should head to, to have a taste of locally made artisanal beers that take inspiration from the rest of the world.
+They have a whole range of brews, along with food pairings that complement the beers perfectly.
 They have weekly deals on drinks as well as food, which includes a mix of pub grub such as pizzas, poutines, nachos, and burgers.
 The interior, defined by woodwork and furnished with wooden as well as glass tables, exudes a friendly vibe and serves as the perfect place to unwind with friends.
 Alternatively, you can also grab a spot out on the terrace.